nexional/CompareBuff/README.md

     "show_in_context_menu": false,

     // Number of recent items
-    "number_of_recent_items": 3
+    "number_of_recent_items": 3,

+    // Show file preview in the panel "file_preview_in_panel": true,

-    // Icons, you can disable if you see [?] in selection panel "icons":
+    // Icons, you can disable if you see [?] in panel "icons":
     {
         "enable": true,